-Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of Response/ Attendance Summary of Comments Received Summary of Comments not Accepted and Reasons URL (If applicable) Newspaper Ad Non-targeted/ broad community A newspaper advertisement was made soliciting public comment on the draft FY 2022/23 Annual Action Plan and to notify the public of a public hearing to adopt the Plans on 4/19/22.
-The public notice was published on 3/17/22.
-No comments received.
+Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of Response/ Attendance Summary of Comments Received Summary of Comments not Accepted and Reasons URL (If applicable) Newspaper Ad Non-targeted/ broad community A newspaper advertisement will be made soliciting public comment on the draft FY 2023/24 Annual Action Plan and to notify the public of a public hearing to adopt the Plan on 4/18/23.
+The public notice was published on 3/16/23.
+See Huntington Beach Citizen Participation Comments in Appendix.
 All comments received were accepted.
-N/A Public Hearing Non-targeted/ broad community The City Council held a public hearing to adopt the FY 2022/23 Annual Action Plan on 4/19/22.
+N/A Public Hearing Non-targeted/ broad community The City Council will hold a public hearing to adopt the FY 2023/24 Annual Action Plan on 4/18/23.
 See Huntington Beach Citizen Participation Comments in Appendix.
 All comments received were accepted.
 N/A